-BISHOP'S LYDEARD, St. Mary (ST 168 298) (March 2005)
+BISHOP'S LYDEARD, St. Mary (ST 168 298),

-(Bedrock: Triassic Sherwood Sandstone Group, Otter Sandstone Formation)
+(Bedrock: Triassic Sherwood Sandstone Group, Otter Sandstone Formation.)

 The church contains some important woodwork.
 The N. aisle and N. chapel roofs are scissor-braced, the S. chapel roof is collar-braced, and the others are of wagon type, ceiled above the S. aisle and chancel but not above the nave.
 However, more important than these is the rood screen (left) that crosses the nave and S. aisle (but not the N. aisle), in five and three bays respectively.
 Though not quite as fine as the one at nearby Halse, it is nevertheless elaborately painted to the west in red, black, blue and gold, and most excellently carved on the dado.
 The sections are four-light with alternate tracery, subarcuation of the lights in pairs, and through reticulation.
-The cornice is elaborately carved and supported by fan vaulting with carved bosses at the nodes, springing from groups of three narrow shafts with capitals attached to the wooden piers between the bays.
-Above, on the nave roof, is a Canopy of Honour consisting of a series of elaborately enriched, attached panels.
+The cornice is elaborately carved and supported by fan vaulting with carved bosses at the nodes, springing from groups of three narrow shafts with capitals, attached to the wooden piers between the bays.
+Above, on the nave roof, is a Canopy of Honour, which consists of a series of elaborately enriched, attached panels.
 The nave bench ends are Tudor and mostly carved with two tiers of little blank arches below variants of leaf patterning, although the subjects also include windmills and ships.
-There is yet more carving on the backs of the westernmost benches to the blocks of seating east of the S. door, where some of the designs are picked out in red and black paint.
-The pulpit (right) is seventeenth century work and carved with complex floral patterns inside the standard Jacobean arches, with the addition of leaf scrolls down the sides and between, a frieze of rectangular panels beneath, another of flowers in circles above, and carved angels separated by consoles below the cornice, the detail painted here in red, blue and gold.
+There is also yet more carving on the backs of the westernmost benches to the blocks of seating east of the S. door, where some of the designs are picked out in red and black paint.
+The pulpit (shown right) is seventeenth century work and carved with complex floral patterns inside the standard Jacobean arches, with the addition of leaf scrolls down the sides and between, a frieze of rectangular panels beneath, another of flowers in circles above, and carved angels separated by consoles below the cornice, the detail painted here in red, blue and gold.